armin404/HulkAppsProject/readme.md

 >Xss clean
 - Node.js Connect middleware to sanitize user input coming from POST body, GET queries, and url params.
 Works with Express, Restify, or any other Connect app.

+# My thoughts on project

+ I loved working on this project, it was a big challenge, especially in this time frame.

+  I gave it my best and tried to put as much as I can in this backed in terms of quality and security.

+  For technology I used standard stack of Node.js, MongoDB and express.

+  >Time to compleate the project was around 5 days